JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 For example, you have been working in a feature branch and modified the model.
 Before merging, it is necessary to create a diff changelog describing the changes in this branch only.

 Depending on the setup, there might be no DB that is always in sync with the main branch.
 Things get even more complicated when you need to merge changes into a state of the application other than the main branch, such as a release branch.
 Maintaining a database dump for each release may not be practical.
-JPA Buddy offers a simpler solution:
+JPA Buddy offers a simpler alternative:

 1. Checkout the target branch (for example, main or release)
 2. Create a snapshot of the model in that branch